 - A National Senior Certificate (NSC) with endorsement for entry into Bachelor studies with relevant subject combinations and levels of achievement for students who matriculated after 2008. - A National Senior Certificate with Matriculation Exemption for students who matriculated before 2008 - A minimum of 30 points excluding Life Orientation - 2x approved languages one of which must be English.
-Students who matriculated before 2008 must have either a "D" symbol on the Higher Grade or a "C" symbol on the Standard Grade for English.
-Students who matriculated after 2008 must have a" Level 4" pass in English - Students in possession of a recognised certificate or diploma in EDUCA-TION may also present their qualifications for institutional consideration - Students with N4, N5 or N6 qualifications from FET colleges with relevant subject combinations and levels of achievement as prescribed by the institution may present their qualifications for consideration.
-Entry into the B Ed programme is at the discretion of the institution.
+Students who ma- triculated before 2008 must have either a "E" symbol on the Higher Grade or a "C" symbol on the Standard Grade for English.
+Students who matriculated after 2008 must have a "Level 4" pass in English - Students in possession of a recognised certificate or diploma in EDUCATION may also present their qualifications for departmental consideration - Students with Nated (N4, N5 and N6) and NCV qualifications from TVET colleges with relevant subject combinations and levels of achievement as prescribed by the institution may present their qualifications for consideration regarding admission to the B Ed Degree.
+Entry into the B Ed programme is at the discretion of the relevant department.